Mostafa-h-abdelaziz/Holo-Test-Automation-Task/README.md

 4- To create report or run the tests without active interface please use "npm run test:report / npx cypress run".
 5- You can view the test results in the Cypress Test Runner (if opened) or directly in the PowerShell window (for the headless run).
-6- Use tool like pycharm to edit/conrtol the script as you need
+6- Use tool like pycharm to edit/conrtol the script as you need 7- The report will be located in this path (Holo Test Automation Task\cypress\reports)

 Notes: Take care in scenario number 4 to select a product order that should have a price.